 - (1) give an opportunity to properly support or address the fact; - (2) consider the fact undisputed for purposes of the motion; - (3) grant summary judgment if the motion and supporting materials-including the facts considered undisputed-show that the movant is entitled to it; or - (4) issue any other appropriate order. - (f) JUDGMENT INDEPENDENT OF THE MOTION.
-After giving notice and a reasonable time to respond, the court may: - (1) grant summary judgment for a nonmovant; - (2) grant the motion on grounds not raised by a party; or - (3) consider summary judgment on its own after identifying for the parties material facts that may not be genuinely in dispute. - (g) FAILING TO GRANT ALL THE REQUESTED RELIEF.
-If the court does not grant all the relief requested by the motion, it may enter an order stating any material fact-including an item of damages or other relief-that is not genuinely in dispute and treating the fact as established in the case. - (h) AFFIDAVIT OR DECLARATION SUBMITTED IN BAD FAITH.
+After giving notice and a reasonable time to respond, the court may: - (1) grant summary judgment for a nonmovant; - (2) grant the motion on grounds not raised by a party; or - (3) consider summary judgment on its own after identifying for the parties material facts that may not be genuinely in dispute. - (g) Failing to Grant all the relief requested by the motion, it may enter an order stating any material fact-including an item of damages or other relief-that is not genuinely in dispute and treating the fact as established in the case. - (h) AFFIDAVIT OR DECLARATION SUBMITTED IN BAD FAITH.
 If satisfied that an affidavit or declaration under this rule is submitted in bad faith or solely for delay, the court-after notice and a reasonable time to respond-may order the submitting party to pay the other party the reasonable expenses, including attorney's fees, it incurred as a result.
 An offending party or attorney may also be held in contempt or subjected to other appropriate sanctions.